Buy Seduction of the Innocent and Daybreakers CDs!

 BL: Paul Thomas, BR: Max Allan Collins

-In the early '80s, the band's name briefly changed to the Ones, with Iowa City guitarist Rob Gal coming in for an ailing Peters (now deceased).
-Collins left for a time to better pursue his blossoming writing career and the band went on as a three-piece.
-This version of the group was enormously successful on the midwestern college circuit, playing New Wave-style rock and releasing an LP that won heavy college-station airplay, the group several times voted Iowa City's most popular band in radio station competitions.
-In the late '80s, Collins returned and the band appeared under both the Crusin' and Ones names — depending on the venue.
+When health problems took Peters out of the group, Iowa City guitarist Rob Gal came in, infusing the group with his New Wave sensibilities.
+And when Collins left for a time to better pursue his blossoming writing career, the band continued as a three-piece, first as Crusin’ and then as the Ones.
+This version of the group was enormously successful on the Midwestern college circuit, releasing an LP that won heavy college-station airplay, with the group several times voted Iowa City's most popular band in radio station competitions.

 Crusin' 2009